alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- I have been learning more about NodeJS.
+- Studying JavaScript for Back-End using NodeJS.

 ##
 ### Conect with me: